beego/beedoc/en-US/intro/Introduction.md

 ## The execution logic of Beego

 Beego is based on these modules so what's its execution logic?
 Beego is a typical MVC architecture.
-Here is its executing logic:
+Here is its execution logic:

 ![](../images/flow.png)